offternet/yad/README.md

 # yad IDE

 **Disclaimer:** I am not a programmer by trade. use my software at your own risk.
 MIT License Applies 2026.
+Development is still Alpha Design but, usable.
+Just make more buttons and associated snippet files, very east.

  I am not the author of yad, here is his page on Github -- https://github.com/v1cont/yad.